swiftlang/swift/docs/LibraryEvolution.rst

 with the appropriate fragility attributes.
 Modules in this sort of collection are said to be in the same *resilience domain.*

-Exactly how resilience domains are specified is not covered by this proposal, and indeed they are an additive feature.
+Exactly how resilience domains are specified is not covered by this document, and indeed they are an additive feature.
 One possibility is that a library's resilience domain defaults to the name of the module, but can be overridden.
 If a client has the same resilience domain name as a library it is using, it may